-Speaking after the sale, mart manager Maurice Brosnan said: “The quality was excellent tonight and it was an easy night’s sale, with both buyers and sellers happy.
+Speaking after the sale, mart manager Maurice Brosnan said: “The quality was excellent for the weanlings and it was an easy night’s sale with both buyers and sellers happy.

-"There was prices at this sale the likes of which I’ve never seen before.
+“There were prices at this sale the likes of which I’ve never seen before.
 Most bulls were making over €3/kg and there was a few really well-muscled ones that made over €4/kg.”

-Maurice put the high prices down to the demand in Europe for beef, which is resulting in farmers being rewarded well.
+Brosnan put the high prices down to the demand in Europe for beef, which is resulting in farmers being well rewarded.

 This money was filtering back and was putting a very strong floor on the weanling trade.

 They’re going back out to replace what they’ve sold and they are competing well with exporters

 “Farmers were competing well at the weanling sale.
 I’d say there was a 60:40 split at the weanling sale between farmers and exporters,” he said.

 “That’s down to the fact farmers are getting properly paid for their final produce and they’re going back out to replace what they’ve sold and they are competing well with exporters.